dfelinto/blender-manual/manual/addons/import_export/scene_gltf2.rst

 Clearcoat
 ^^^^^^^^^

-When the *Clearcoat* input on the Principled BSDF node has a non-zero default value or Image Texture node connected, the ``KHR_materials_clearcoat`` glTF extension will be included in the export.
+When the *Clearcoat* input on the Principled BSDF node has a nonzero default value or Image Texture node connected, the ``KHR_materials_clearcoat`` glTF extension will be included in the export.
 This extension will also include a value or Image Texture from the *Clearcoat Roughness* input if available.